You have the right to have an attorney present when DCF comes

 In some cases, DCF may also file an Abuse/Neglect petition against you in the Juvenile Court.

-NOTE ON THE “DIFFERENTIAL RESPONSE” FOR LOW-RISK FAMILIES
+NOTE ON THE “FAMILY ASSESSMENT RESPONSE” FOR LOW-RISK FAMILIES

-DCF announced in February, 2012, that it was instituting a “differential response” system to referrals of child neglect or abuse.
+DCF announced in February, 2013, that it was instituting a “family assessment response” system, or "FAR", for certain referrals of child neglect.